Jean-Raymond Boulle: Early career

 Boulle worked for the De Beers Diamond Trading Company (DTC) for ten years, in Zaire, Sierra Leone and Antwerp, Belgium, and then established Boulle Inc. in Dallas, Texas.

-In 1984 he began exploring for diamonds, first in Minnesota, then in Arkansas.
+In 1984, he began exploring for diamonds, first in Minnesota, then in Arkansas.
 In 1987 he formed Arkansas Diamond Development Co., to carry out exploration work on the Crater of Diamonds State Park in Arkansas.
-He claimed there were perhaps $5 billion worth of diamonds there, but in 1996 exploration work was halted as it was found to be not worth mining.

-Diamond Fields and Voisey's Bay
+Diamond Fields and Voisey's Bay Mine

 Boulle was chairman, founder and CEO as well as a major shareholder of Diamond Fields Resources (TSE:DFR) which commenced trading on the Vancouver Stock Exchange on 6 April 1993 and, in late 1994, discovered nickel, copper and cobalt ore bodies at Voisey's Bay Mine in Labrador, Canada.
 The Voisey's Bay Mine deposit was estimated to contain 141 million tonnes at 1.6% nickel.
 Boulle and Robert Friedland worked together in the vehicle and, in 1996, the Voisey's Bay Mine Project was purchased by Inco for CND$4.3 billion.

-Boulle's next company, Diamond Fields International is involved in sea floor mining with interests in mining deposits around the world,.
+Boulle's next company, Diamond Fields International is involved in seafloor mining with interests in mining deposits around the world.

 American Mineral Fields

-His Boulle Mining Group is headquartered in Luxembourg and in 1995 founded American Mineral Fields (later renamed Adastra Minerals), listed on the London Stock Exchange’s Alternative Investment Market and the Toronto Stock Exchange.
+His Boulle Mining Group is headquartered in Luxembourg and in 1995 founded American Mineral Fields (later renamed Adastra Minerals), listed on the London Stock Exchange's Alternative Investment Market and the Toronto Stock Exchange.
 Adastra Minerals developed mining projects in the Democratic Republic of Congo and a joint venture with the government of the Democratic Republic of Congo to re-treat the Kolwezi tailings project.
 Adastra Minerals was purchased in August 2006 by First Quantum Minerals, a mining company then with dual listings on the Toronto Stock Exchange and the London Stock Exchange (until 31 May 2016).
 In 2001, Boulle acquired the Sierra Rutile Project (a producer of natural rutile) and of the Sierra Minerals SML Bauxite Mine in Sierra Leone, West Africa which became part of Titanium Resources Group, taken public on the London Stock Exchange's Alternative Investment Market in August 2005.